 AP III, Sec.
 6 Fringe benefits

-6.01 Fringe Benefits Employees in permanent full-time positions and elected officials of the KCOJ participate in fringe benefit programs provided by law for Kentucky state government officials and employees.
+SECTION 6.01 Fringe Benefits Employees in permanent full-time positions and elected officials of the KCOJ participate in fringe benefit programs provided by law for Kentucky state government officials and employees.
 The major fringe benefits may include state holidays, retirement systems, life insurance, health insurance, Social Security, workers' compensation insurance, and unemployment insurance, if applicable.

 SECTION 6.02 Holidays